 Driven by increasing awareness of health and environmental concerns, and a growing appreciation among chefs for heirloom vegetables and artisanal produce, more fine-dining establishments are offering thoughtful vegetarian tasting menus that give centrestage roles to innovative preparations of fruit, vegetables and fungi.

-King's Joy, Beijing
+King's Joy, Beijing — Three MICHELIN Stars

-King’s Joy was one of two restaurants to enter the inaugural selection of the MICHELIN Guide Beijing at two stars when it launched on November 28.
 This Beijing favourite is widely known as the gold standard of vegetarian dining and serves up colourful fare full of textures and flavours with organic vegetables from local farms and wild mushrooms from Yunnan.

-Fu He Hui, Shanghai
+Fu He Hui, Shanghai — One MICHELIN Star

 A meal in one of Fu He Hui’s tranquil private dining rooms takes you on a journey to discover China’s diverse range of exotic produce and fungi finessed into delicate morsels that showcase the true flavours and textures of these ingredients.